Skip to Content

 Bones or chew toys.
 We love surprising our dog with a special bone during long paddles.
 It buys us extra paddling time and promotes serious tail wagging.

-• A non-skid mat.
+A non-skid mat.
 We have a senior dog and one with elbow dysplasia, and keeping them safe when they jump in and out of the canoe is paramount.
-We have an non-skid mat that goes in the bottom of the canoe to keep the pups from sliding around.
+We have a non-skid mat that goes in the bottom of the canoe to keep the pups from sliding around.

 Start on Dry Land: Teaching Your Dog How to Ride in a Canoe or Kayak